robinagandhi/CYBR4360-8366/firewall-concepts.md

 ### Cybersecurity First Principles
 - **Minimization**: Turn off what is not needed.
 Every open port is an attack surface.
-- **Least Privilege**: Grant only the access required for a task to function — nothing more.
+- **Least Privilege**: Grant only the access required for a task to function, nothing more.
 - **Defense in Depth**: Firewalls are one layer.
 They slow attackers down; they do not stop a determined adversary alone.

 ---